1smetcan/delivery_company_maintenance_model/README.md

 # delivery_company_maintenance_model
-A predictive maintenance model for a delivery company to detect device failure based on different attributes.
+In this project, I aim to develop a predictive maintenance model for a delivery company to determine device failure based on nine key attributes.
+The dataset is highly imbalanced, with approximately 120,000 records for functioning devices and only 100 for failed ones.
+To address this, I will employ SMOTE to generate synthetic samples for failed devices, enabling balanced training.
+Various classification models will be evaluated to identify the most effective solution.